-Child dedications are scheduled only on the first Sunday of each month at the beginning of first service (except when a special event prohibits).
+Child dedications are scheduled on the first Sunday of each month at the beginning of 1st service at 9:00 am (except when a special event prohibits).

 If you would like to have your child dedicated to the Lord, please review our statement of belief regarding dedications and then complete the form.

 Church office personnel will confirm your requested date via email.

 Jesus said, “Let the little children come to Me, and do not forbid them; for of such is the kingdom of heaven” (Matthew 19:14).

 The Bible says that children are a heritage and a reward from the Lord (Psalm 127:3).
 God has given Christian parents the tremendous responsibility of raising their children in the ways of the Lord (Ephesians 6:4).
 He entrusts parents with the responsibility of establishing a foundation built upon Jesus Christ early in the lives of their children.

 In view of this responsibility, baby dedications are actually “family dedications.”
 The entire family needs to be lifted up in prayer so that family members will be empowered to keep their responsibilities.

 To dedicate a child to the Lord is to make a vow to completely submit your child to the will of God and raise that child in the ways of the Lord.